Dolinsk, Sakhalin Oblast: History

 The present site of the town was the location of the Ainu settlement Ziancha until 1884, when the Russian village of Galkino-Vraskoye (named after Mikhail Galkin-Vraskoy) was founded.
 The Treaty of Portsmouth saw it transferred to Japanese control in 1905, along with the rest of southern Sakhalin.
-It was given machi (town) status by the Japanese, under the name Ochiai (落合町, Ochiai-machi).
+It was given machi (town) status by the Japanese, under the name Ochiai (落合町, Ochiai-chō).

 The Red Army retook control of the whole of Sakhalin in 1945, during the closing stages of World War II.
 In 1946, the town received its present name, roughly translating as town in the valley.

 Since the 1940s, the town's population has decreased by more than half, from a high of 25,135 in 1941 down to 12,200 inhabitants recorded in the 2010 Census.

 Administrative and municipal status

 Within the framework of administrative divisions, Dolinsk serves as the administrative center of Dolinsky District and is subordinated to it.
 As a municipal division, the town of Dolinsk and twelve rural localities of Dolinsky District are incorporated as Dolinsky Urban Okrug.